Luke-4/Polinomyal-Regression-in-R/README.md

 # Modelling EEG signals using Polinomyal Regression in R

   1. Task 1 - Preliminary data analysis
-     - Analysis of time series plots (of audio and EEG signals)
+     - Analysis of time series plots (audio and EEG signals)
      - Analysis of the distribution for each signal
      - Outlier detection
      - Analysis of correlation and scatter plots (between the audio and brain signals)